beetlebugorg/go-dims/docs/src/guide/installation.md

 better over time with containers and autoconf improvements but it was never _easy_.
 The process got a lot easier with go-dims.

-Ok, even mod-dims was easy with containers we just never distributed them.
-With go-dims we now have pre-built container images.
-Our containers include custom builds of Imagemagick 7, libtiff, and libwebp.

-You may still need to compile Imagemagick or one of its dependencies but these days you can get almost everything you need to compile it on macOS using brew:
+You still need to install Imagemagick and its dependencies to compile go-dims but these days you can get everything you need to compile it on macOS using brew:

 ```shell
 $ brew install imagemagick